Modern Data Architecture: What is it

 Let's have a look at the typical journey of data in an organization.
 Considering the above image, we can see that data may be generated from multiple sources such as transaction data sources, files or even in unstructured formats.
 Next, the data goes through the ETL process and then is loaded in data warehouses or data marts and then into a reporting layer which gives visual representation to the data.
 The ultimate goal is to drive insights from the data.

-Along with this we started using certain technologies like Hadoop, Spark among others for processing and doing ETL of this huge data and ultimately pushing this data into the data marts.
+Along with this data fabric we started using certain technologies like Hadoop, Spark among others for processing and doing ETL of this huge data and ultimately pushing this data into the data marts.

 During the last 5 to 10 years we have seen a lot of progress in data science and machine learning.
-With a lot of data coming into these data lakes and the emergence of data prep pipelines, we started using the prepared data for machine learning through Python, Pyspark and Spark.
+With the data pipelines and a lot of data coming into these data lakes and the emergence of data prep pipelines, we started using the prepared data for machine learning through Python, Pyspark and Spark.

 In short, we can say that the ETL has not completely gone away but has introduced a lot of moving parts.